 1.35 For Distribution System assets where you have paid in full, then you may be entitled to a future rebate of charges should another Customer connect to those assets.
 These circumstances are detailed in the ECCR.

-1.36 For Distribution System assets where you have paid in proportion to your Required Capacity, then you entitled to a future rebate of charges should another customer connect to those assets.
+1.36 For Distribution System assets where you have paid in proportion to your Required Capacity, then you may also be entitled to a future rebate of charges should another customer connect to those assets.

-1.37 Your entitlement to receive payments under paragraph 1.35only applies to connections made within within five years from the first provision of the connection.
+1.37 Your entitlement to receive payments under the ECCR which only applies to connections made within the ECCR Prescribed Period after the first connection was made.

-1.38 These provisions do not apply where we have adopted the assets from an ICP as we have not incurred the relevant expenses nor has an initial contributor made payment to us in accordance with Regulations 5 and 5(b) of the ECCR.
+1.38

+1.38A For Distribution System assets previously installed to provide connection and where that connection was made on or after 01 October 2016, the arrangements for recovery of costs and rebates will also apply where those assets were installed by an ICP and adopted by us.
+These arrangements are as described in the ECCR.

 Section 2 – Glossary of Terms